Iacháu Clwyfau a Thrwsio Meinweoedd (MSc)

 Sut y caf fy nghefnogi?

-We are aware that some of you may not have studied recently or may not be used to studying on a part-time, distance learning basis.
+We are aware that some of you may not have studied recently or may not be used to studying on a part-time, distance-learning basis.
 Therefore there will be a period of readjustment while you settle into the requirements of the programme of study.

 To assist you on the course you can expect:

-- High quality teaching during the study blocks from leading experts in the specialist field of wound healing.
+- High-quality teaching during the study blocks from leading experts in the specialist field of wound healing

 - Provision of up-to-date modular material that is based on current evidence and research.
-This will be supported by relevant further and recommended reading.
+This will be supported by relevant further and recommended reading

 - Regular electronic communication and guidance for the assessed element of the programme and timely response to queries and requests for support.
-To include feedback on draft assignments submitted.
+To include feedback on draft assignments submitted

-- Reliable and fair marking according to the University guidelines and provision of constructive feedback on all coursework marked.
+- Reliable and fair marking according to the University guidelines and provision of constructive feedback on all coursework marked

-- Provision of an appropriate supervisor for the dissertation stage of the programme.
+- Provision of an appropriate supervisor for the dissertation stage of the programme

-- Compliance with Cardiff University regulations in relation to the provision of postgraduate taught programmes of study.
+- Compliance with Cardiff University regulations in relation to the provision of postgraduate taught programmes of study

-All students are allocated a personal tutor, for help and support with academic and pastoral needs, who you can contact to discuss progress and for advice and guidance as needed.
+You will be allocated a personal tutor, for help and support with academic and pastoral needs, who you can contact to discuss progress and for advice and guidance as needed.

 Pa sgiliau y byddaf yn eu hymarfer a’u datblygu?